polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

-Hyperlambda, an alternative to JSON and XML
+Hyperlambda, a non-programming language
 ========

 Hyperlambda is actually _not_ a "programming language".
 In fact, at its core, it is nothing more than JSON or XML you might argue.
 A file format for describing data, in a key/value/children relationship.
 In fact, there does not, from a fundamental point of view, exist any "programming languages" in Phosphorus Five.
-Hyperlambda however, do describe the relational execution tree structure, which p5.lambda relies upon, when executing its executional graph objects.
+Hyperlambda however, do describe the execution tree structure, which p5.lambda relies upon, when executing its graph objects.
 So Hyperlambda can be used for describing anything really.
-Just like XML can.
+Just like XML and JSON can.
+It is among other things, used internally in the [p5.data](/plugins/p5.data/) project, as the file format for the database.

-The reason why Hyperlambda was invented though, was because XML is too verbose to be useful for describing this "execution tree structure", while JSON contains too much "unnecessary syntax".
-Hyperlambda however, perfectly balances the needs for Phosphorus Five, being a relational file format, allowing for describing the tree structure, which p5.lambda is evaluating, using its *[eval]* Active Event.
-In addition, Hyperlambda is easily "typed", allowing for the type structure, the underlaying execution engine depends upon, to be preserved for values of nodes.
+The reason why Hyperlambda was invented, was because XML is too verbose to be useful for describing this "execution tree structure", while JSON contains too much "unnecessary syntax".
+Hyperlambda however, perfectly balances the needs for Phosphorus Five, being a relational file format, allowing for describing the tree structure, which p5.lambda is evaluating, using its p5.lammbda construct - In addition, Hyperlambda is easily "typed", allowing for the type structure, the underlaying execution engine depends upon, to be preserved for values of nodes.

 Anyway, enough of the abstract, let's see it in action!